 - Development of humanoid robot

 I supervise and examine physiotherapy students continuously at basic and advanced levels.
-I am co-supervisor for two doctoral students, Mascha Paulsen and Viktor Johansson Strandqvist who are physiotherapists and working at HLV.
+I am co-supervisor for doctoral student Mascha Pauelsen and main supervisor for doctoral student Viktor Johansson Strandqvist who are physiotherapists and working at HLV.

 I was also co-supervisor for Daniel Innala Ahlmark who is computer engineer and was PhD-student at the Department of Computer Science, Electrical and Space Engineering (SRT), LTU, until his defense June 10, 2016.